UC-OSPO-Network/templates/README-template.md

 # README Template

+[TODO: delete this paragraph]

 This is a template document for UC projects that requires editing before it is ready to use, and you can find the instructions for using this template on [our website](🚧).
-You can search for "TODO" to identify areas that require customization; e.g. [TODO`: delete this paragraph]. 🚧 Link to contact us for help
+You can search for "TODO" to identify areas that require customization; e.g. line 3 above lets you know you should delete this paragraph. 🚧 Link to contact us for help

 [TODO: add project description]